 Over the next 6 months, we met with Caroline regularly, went out for meals, weekends away, and spent time with all her family.
 The nerves in the early days had long gone by now and they were replaced with excitement.

 Caroline was a ‘Gestational Surrogate’ which meant she wasn’t using her own eggs.
-She’d been sterilised after her fourth son and she would simply be a ‘host’ and keep our embryo safe for 9 months and then give us back our baby.
+She’d been sterilized after her fourth son and she would simply be a ‘host’ and keep our embryo safe for 9 months and then give us back our baby.
 Our preference was always a gestational carrier or host surrogate as we wanted to choose our egg donor separately.

 Finding the egg donor and getting inspired to become a sperm donor

 The exciting next step was finding a clinic that worked for us all.
 We chose one that had a great LGBTQ Surrogacy programme and with a team that made us feel at ease.
 The next mission was asking the clinic to source us an egg donor that met our criteria.
 Most clinics have a waiting list for eggs, some over 8-10 months so bear this in mind.

 Wes and I asked each other ‘If we could have children naturally, what would they look like?’
 So, as we were using my gametes (sperm) first, we asked the clinic to match the donor to Wes.
 I’m dark, olive-skinned, and have hazel eyes.
 Wes has fair skin, blue eyes, and blonde/brown hair, so that was our criteria.
 We specified taller too, as we’re not so blessed in that area.
 This process was fascinating.

 Here in the UK, Egg Donation is regulated by the HFEA and classed as ‘non-anonymous’, which means that we don’t see photographs of our donor, nor do we know who they are.
 We only get non-identifiable details such as eye, hair, skin tone, and BMI (body mass index) as a marker.
 When our children turn 18, they can request full details of the donor, should they want to.